gamesbook/protograf/docs/source/layouts_track.rst

           clockwise=True)

       This example is to show how a track could be used to construct a familiar shape - an analog clock face.

-By setting the angles in the desired order, the clock numbering starts at the correct place to show the 'hour' numbers.
+      By setting the angles in the desired order, the clock numbering starts at the correct place to show the 'hours'.

       The outer ``Circle`` with its *dot* is really just for decoration!